hande-sevgi/Path-and-Manner-in-Co-speech-gesture/README.md

 * Follow the applicable ethical, institutional, and data-use requirements.
 * Cite the project when using its data, materials, or code.

+## Ethics and funding

+The studies were conducted as part of doctoral research in the Department of Linguistics at Harvard University.

+Data collection was supported by a Harvard Mind, Brain, and Behavior graduate student grant.

+Public files should be reviewed to ensure that they do not disclose direct identifiers or other information inappropriate for public research dissemination.

 ## Citation

 If you use this project, please cite: